 Step 1: Filing a Child Name Change Case

 You need to file a child name change case in the county where the child resides.
-You’ll need to complete a petition for a minor’s name change, which can be found online or at your local courthouse.
+You’ll need to complete a petition for a minor’s name change, available online or at your local courthouse.
 It’s important to note that there may be a filing fee associated with this process.
 In some cases, if you cannot afford the fee, you might be eligible for a fee waiver.

 Step 2: Notifying the Other Parent

 Texas law requires that you notify the other parent of your intent to change your child’s name.
-This can be done by serving them with a copy of the petition and a citation from the court.
+You can do this by serving them with a copy of the petition and a court-issued citation.
 If you cannot locate the other parent, there are alternative methods of service that the court may approve, such as publishing a notice in a local newspaper.

 Step 3: Obtaining a Court Order

-After the other parent has been notified, a hearing will be scheduled.
-At the hearing, the judge will invite both parties to present their case, but will consider the best interests of the child when deciding whether to approve the name change.
+Once the other parent has been notified, the court will schedule a hearing.
+At the hearing, the judge will invite both parties to present their case but will consider the best interests of the child when deciding whether to approve the name change.
 If the judge approves the change, they will issue a court order that legally changes your child’s name.

 The “Best Interests of the Child” Standard